Interference Effects in $\mathbf{gg \to H \to Z \gamma}$ Beyond Leading Order

 We have considered the interference between the signal amplitude for Higgs production at the LHC and its subsequent decay into a photon and a $Z$ boson, $gg\to H\to Z\gamma$, and the amplitude for the pure QCD background process $gg\to Z\gamma$ beyond leading order in perturbative QCD.
 The conclusions from our analysis are that interference effects beyond leading order are small given the current experimental accuracy, as was already the case for the leading-order QCD interference effects.
 They do not modify significantly the apparent tension between the SM prediction for the $gg \to H \to Z \gamma$ signal strength and that recently measured by the ATLAS and CMS collaborations, namely $\mu = 2.2 \pm 0.7$.

-As such, they leave space for alternative explanations of the apparent tension: either the speculative possibility of physics beyond the SM or, more plausibly, a statistical fluctuation.
+As such, they leave space for alternative explanations of the apparent tension: either the speculative possibility of physics beyond the SM (see, e.g.,~\cite{Boto:2023bpg}) or, more plausibly, a statistical fluctuation.
 We await with interest the accumulation of more LHC data to resolve this issue.